 Ladies’ Market, Tung Choi Street, Mong Kok, Kowloon, (near Mong Kok MTR Station, Exit E2)

 Temple Street Night Market, Yau Ma Tei, Kowloon, (Yau Ma Tei MTR Station, Exit C, or Jordan MTR Station, Exit A)

 Wan Chai Market, 258 Queen’s Road East, Wan Chai, Kong Kong

 Can’t handle the crowds?
-For a hassle-free Halloween, and an absolute steel of a price, hop online at Taobao.com and snap up an amazing and original costume to scare the bejesus out of your buddies this October 31.
+For a hassle-free Halloween, and an absolute steel of a price, hop online at Taobao.com and snap up an amazing and original costume to scare the bejesus out of your buddies.
 There’s a reason the name of this Chinese eBay-like site translates to “finding treasure”, because it’s jam-packed with weird and wacky get-ups at super cheap prices that you can have delivered in less than a week.
-From pirates and fairies, to action heroes and cosplay – not to mention a pretty hilarious Sumo Wrestler Suit – you are literally spoilt for choice here and it’s amazing what you can pick up for under $100.
-There’s just one catch – Taobao is all in Chinese, so if you don’t speak the lingo, it can be a bit of a struggle – might be time to ask your local friends to help you out!
-Another thing to consider is that they aren’t too generous on the costume sizing, so it’s always better to order big.
+From pirates and fairies, to action heroes and cosplay – not to mention a hilarious Sumo Wrestler Suit – you are literally spoilt for choice, and it’s amazing what you can pick up for under $100.
+There’s just one catch – Taobao is all in Chinese, so if you don’t speak the lingo, it can be a mission – it might be time to ask your local friends to help you out!
+Another thing to consider is that they aren’t too generous on the size front, so it’s always better to order big.